dlab-berkeley/DIGHUM101-2020/README.md

 ![dogreading](Img/giphy-dog.gif)

 ### This is the GitHub repository for DIGHUM101.
-This repository has four directories and three files:
+The structure is as follows:

 ### Directories
 - **Data/**  The Data directory contains several example datasets we will work through together during class time and for challenge questions.
 Think bigger for your project!